In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 The freelancer who works privately charges per hour instead of a project.
 With the close mindset of earning money, it’s quite beneficial because you can extend 4-hours of work to full day and charge for that.
 It’s simple.

 From the business point of view, it’s complete silliness where you are actually losing money by doing this.
-You will definitely love my explanation why to charge per project and not by hours.
+You will definitely love my explanation of why to charge per project and not by hours.

 Suppose, you are a specialist in website speed optimization and got a project where you need 4-hours to complete the task.
 You charge $25 per hour, and the client is ready to pay whatever your charges are.